Covid-19: What are the symptoms and what protocols are in place to deal with suspected cases?

 Part of the reason Covid-19 been declared a public health emergency is due to the speed at which it has spread compared to other coronaviruses (like Sars and Mers) and the fact that there’s a lot about the disease we still don’t know – including how exactly it’s being transmitted.

-It is likely that the numbers of suspected cases in Ireland will increase over the next few weeks, but this should not be a cause for panic, Health Minister Simon Harris has said.
+It is likely that the numbers of suspected cases in Ireland will increase over the next few weeks, but this should not be a cause for panic, Health Minister Simon Harris said earlier this week.

-Health authorities are not expecting a large number of confirmed cases – just suspected cases that will have to be tested, the minister said.
+The latest HSE advice states: “The risk of catching coronavirus in Ireland is still low.”

+Speaking last night, Dr Tony Holohan, the Chief Medical Officer, said that the case was “not unexpected”.

 What are the symptoms?